JamieSatchell/StockSyncer/README.md

 - Ensures dynamic and real-time inventory management.

 ### 🌐 Locations & Categories Management
-- Allows detailed input and overview of different locations and categories, ensuring organized data representation.
+- Allows detailed input and overview of different locations and categories, ensuring organised data representation.

 ## 📚 Code Structure & Best Practices
 - Clean, modular, and well-organized code focusing on ease of understanding, scalability, and maintenance.